A weekend in Bologna

 We tried to choose a short list of places, not too mainstream, that must be visited, hoping that this list might be useful to find out the charm of this old medieval town on constant evolution.

-Start from the TOWERS.
+FIRST DAY: Start from the TOWERS.
 It will be helpful to understand the identity of Bologna when it was a commune and the great beauty of this odd town.
 Garisenda (48,16 m) and Asinelli (97,2 m) are the most famous and daring medieval towers still preserved.
 At the back of the two symbols of the town, spreads a sunburst of roads on which there are amazing medieval buildings all with porticoes.

 Taking Strada Maggiore, at number 19 your attention will be certainly caught by the wonderful wood portico of Casa Isolani, one of the few preserved buildings from the thirteenth-century town.